By Sarah Wilson

 Soft, subtle lighting from festoon lights and outdoor table lamps adds an ambient glow for that indoor-outdoor living room moment.
 Designed by Edward Barder and Jay Osgerby for Flos, the minimalist Bellhop table lamp features an integrated LED with a 4-step dimmer function in the base and an integrated diffuser enhances the warm wash of light.
 The Festoon Outdoor Line Lights are 9.5 metres long, which means plenty for looping around a courtyard patio to create a magical touch at dusk.

-Find more cool ideas in backyard trends for small gardens
+Find more cool ideas in small backyard ideas

 These flush contemporary bulkhead lights by Industville work for both interior and exterior spaces.
 Hand-crafted in aluminium with a smooth gunmetal finish for an industrial-style feel that blends both classic and modern, this style of vintage lighting has become a staple of current industrial design.
 Place them strategically to cascade light where you need it.
 Pair with LED Edison filament bulbs to enhance the vintage feel.
 Recent Industville collaborations include Liberty and Paul’s Parisian bakery.

 Outdoor spaces used for relaxation and entertaining can be lit in a similar way to indoors with low-level lamps.
 The calming ambient light of the Carrie lamp adds a little hygge to your patio space.
 Suitable for using both indoors and out, it comes with a USB charging port so you can move seamlessly around.
 Designed by Copenhagen’s Norm Architects, it’s made of blown opal glass and powder coated steel and comes in a range of finishes including burned red and brushed brass.